AbdulSabb/Saiph/README.md

 * The code is easy to debug
 * The code is easy to maintain

-some of the techniques that we used on saiph
+Some of the techniques that we used on saiph
 * Using long descriptive names that are easy to read
 * Using the same vocabulary.
 * Functions should do one thing and do it well